flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command proceed a true `Apollo Core 68080` detection.
+This command proceeds a true `Apollo Core 68080` detection.

 It checks the presence of the processor `PCR` register and the associated revision word (which should be `0x0440` for a 68080 CPU).